MicrosoftDocs/win32/desktop-src/DirectShow/external-device-transport-property-set.md

 ---
-Description: External Device Transport Property Set ms.assetid: '9c80cf59-054f-49b6-9456-ed5e091cbfaf'
+Description: External Device Transport Property Set ms.assetid: 9c80cf59-054f-49b6-9456-ed5e091cbfaf
-title: External Device Transport Property Set
+title: External Device Transport Property Set ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # External Device Transport Property Set

 This property set controls the transport of data to and from an external device.
 In most cases, applications should not use this property set directly.
-Use the [**IAMExtTransport**](iamexttransport.md) interface instead.
+Use the [**IAMExtTransport**](/windows/win32/Strmif/nn-strmif-iamexttransport?branch=master) interface instead.

 The following table lists the properties that are relevant to user-mode applications.
 For a complete description of this property set, refer to the Microsoft Windows Driver Development Kit DDK.